Thursday, December 16, 1965

 From Wikipedia:

 The special served as further recognition for the Beatles, particularly Lennon and McCartney, outside the usual parameters of pop music.
-It followed the band’s appointment as Members of the British Empire in late October 1965 and led to a surge in the number of cover versions of Lennon–McCartney songs.
+It followed the band members being presented with their MBEs in late October 1965 and led to a surge in the number of cover versions of Lennon–McCartney songs.
 The special was not shown again until December 1985, when it aired as part of Channel 4’s celebration of 30 years of Granada Television.

 Background and filming